Restream/redmine_custom_reports/README.md

 ## Compatibility

 This version supports only redmine 2.x.
-See [redmine-1.x](https://github.com/nodecarter/redmine_custom_reports/tree/redmine-1.x) branch for Redmine 1.x.